Judiciary of Brazil: National Council of Justice

+The historical antecedent of the council is the National Council of Magistrature (Conselho Nacional da Magistratura), created in 1975 with correctional powers over members of Brazilian courts, however without truly interfering in the Judiciary's autonomy.
+Attempts to increase this control recurred during the Constitutional Assembly of 1988, without success, and again in 1992 as part of the greater push for judiciary reform.
+It finally became law twelve years later.

+Federal courts

 Supreme Federal Court

 The Supreme Federal Court (Supremo Tribunal Federal) is the highest body of the Brazilian Judiciary.
 Its main responsibility is to serve as the ultimate guardian of the Brazilian Constitution, with the roles of a constitutional court.
 It is composed of eleven ministers.

-Its ministers are chosen from citizens between 35 and 65 years of age, with a spotless reputation and notable juridical knowledge, initially suggested by the President, with a sabbath through the Commission of Constitution, Justice and Citizenship and then a vote where they must be approved by an Absolute majority of all members of the Brazilian Senate to then be properly named by the President.
+Its ministers are chosen from citizens between 35 and 65 years of age, with a spotless reputation and notable juridical knowledge, initially suggested by the President, and after vetting and approval by the Senate, through the Commission of Constitution, Justice and Citizenship and then a vote where they must be approved by an absolute majority of all members of the Brazilian Senate to then be properly named by the President.

 The jurisdiction of the Court is defined by the constitution and is divided in two groups: matters of original jurisdiction, and matters of appellate jurisdiction.
 The difference is whether the lawsuit starts in the Court itself or reaches the court through an appeal.